DaxemLabs/CarbonSync/METHODOLOGY.md

 ### 5.1 Hardware-Enforced Cryptographic Integrity

-An independent cryptographic co-processor (ATTiny85), connected to the primary microcontroller via a **unidirectional interface**, continuously hashes all sensor data streams in real time.
+The Sentinel Rig uses a dual-processor architecture combining an ESP32 primary MCU with an **ATECC608A dedicated cryptographic secure element** (Microchip CryptoAuthentication IC).
+These communicate via a **unidirectional I2C interface** — the ATECC608A receives sensor data from the ESP32, computes a SHA-256 HMAC using a hardware-protected signing key, and returns the signed hash.
+The ATECC608A accepts no command inputs — there is no reverse channel.

 This architecture means:

-- The primary processor cannot modify data after hashing — it has no write access to the co-processor
+- Hash computation occurs in dedicated ATECC608A silicon — the private signing key physically cannot be extracted by any software attack
-- A compromised primary system cannot generate false data and a matching hash simultaneously
+- A compromised ESP32 cannot generate false sensor data and a matching cryptographic hash simultaneously — the hash is computed independently on hardware whose key it cannot access
-- Any post-hoc data modification is computationally detectable
+- Any post-hoc data modification is computationally detectable by any party with access to the public verification key
+- The ATECC608A's true hardware random number generator (TRNG) with FIPS 140-2 compliant entropy eliminates predictable-seed vulnerabilities present in software-only implementations
+- Tamper detection pins on the ATECC608A trigger a hardware kill-switch (physical interrupt to the cellular modem enable pin) on any physical interference — ceasing transmission and logging the event with timestamp

 Each 30-second packet is signed with SHA-256 at source, before transmission, before local storage.
-The hash is embedded in the packet itself.
+The signed hash is embedded in the packet itself and stored in both the cloud and the on-vehicle SD card.

+*Patent Pending GB2602946.2 — the ATECC608A is the preferred embodiment of the independent cryptographic co-processor described in Claims 1 and 2.
+Full hardware architecture specification in [`HARDWARE_ROADMAP.md`](HARDWARE_ROADMAP.md).*

 ### 5.2 Dual-Persistent Storage